Pipeline Corporate Security Review (PCSR) Program

 The International Pipeline Security Forum is an ongoing initiative conducted annually by Pipeline Security in conjunction with Natural Resources Canada (NRCan).
 This international forum is a 2-day conference that enhances government and industry pipeline security domain awareness and provides opportunities for discussion of major pipeline security issues, both domestic and international.
 Approximately 150–200 people usually attend the forum, and attendees include representatives and officials from the U.S. and Canadian governments, pipeline-related associations and pipeline owners and operators from the U.S. and Canada, and representatives from the security, intelligence, and law enforcement communities.
 The first International Pipeline Security Forum was held in Calgary, Alberta, Canada in October 2005.
 For the past eight years, TSA and NRCan have alternated years hosting the International Pipeline Security Forum.
 TSA hosts the event when it is held in the U.S.; NRCan hosts the event when it is held in Canada.
 U.S.-hosted Forums have been held in 2006, 2008, 2010, and 2012 in Chicago, Salt Lake City, Philadelphia, and San Diego, respectively.

 Pipeline Security Stakeholder Conference Calls

-Monthly stakeholder conference calls allow the Pipeline Security Branch to pass on and discuss pipeline security items of interest with pipeline industry officials and other government representatives.
+Monthly stakeholder conference calls allow Pipeline Security to pass on and discuss pipeline security items of interest with pipeline industry officials and other government representatives.
 The conference calls also provide pipeline security stakeholders and security partners with the opportunity to ask questions on topics or issues of interest to them.
-These stakeholder conference calls are chaired by the Pipeline Security Branch Manager, and guest speakers are often brought in to make presentations and discuss important issues, topics and programs that pipeline industry officials may be interested in.
+These stakeholder conference calls are chaired by the Pipeline Security Industry Engagement Manager, and guest speakers are often brought in to make presentations and discuss important issues, topics and programs in which pipeline industry officials may be interested.

 Critical Facility Security Review Program